GowthamG2704/Netflix-TV-shows-and-Movies/README.md

 ## Files in the Project
 - `netflix_titles.csv`: The dataset used for analysis.
-- `netflix_analysis.ipynb`: Jupyter notebook containing the entire code for data cleaning, analysis, and visualizations.
+- `Project.ipynb`: Jupyter notebook containing the entire code for data cleaning, analysis, and visualizations.
 - `README.md`: This file.